DIY 5 Gallon Cooler as Brewing Mash Tun

 All grain brewers need a mash tun for storing the grain and hot water while converting starches into sugars usually in the 153 °F range.
 One key to a good mash tun is the ability to maintain a constant temperature for 30 minutes to an hour.
 This is why coolers tend to be the cheap go-to container.
 Where not using food grade plastic, prefer all stainless steel components.
 Brass will work as well in a pinch.
 Remember, this holds some hot stuff, so always use high temp food safe tubing and parts for holding and draining the wort.

-- 5 Gallon Beverage Cooler
+- 5 Gallon Beverage Cooler (paid link)

 - Stainless steel or brass 3/4-inch ball valve

 - 1/2-inch pipe nipple

 - 1/2-inch nut

 - 2 x Stainless steel hose clamp